rrbirmiw/Manhattan-Life-Data-Science-Files/Historical-ARIMA-Forecasting/readme.md

 # README

-The main file in this folder is “ARIMA Forecast Paper.”
-The purpose of this paper was to analyze all structured/mortgage CUSIPS in the portfolios and identify potential warning signs regarding delinquencies/CPR and principal pay-downs.
+The purpose of the associated R file is to analyze all structured/mortgage CUSIPS in the portfolios and identify potential warning signs regarding delinquencies/CPR and principal pay-downs.

 The method used to model and analyze was the ARIMA method.
 ARIMA is a standard and widely-used family of methods for statistical time-series modelling and forecasting.